Emily Ying Yang Chan

 Professor So received his BSE degree in Computer Science from Princeton University.
 He then received his MSc and PhD degrees in Computer Science and a PhD minor in Mathematics from Stanford University.
 Professor So joined the Department of Systems Engineering and Engineering Management at CUHK in 2007.
 Professor So received the 2014 IEEE Communications Society Asia-Pacific Outstanding Paper Award, the 2010 Optimization Prize for Young Researchers from the Optimization Society of the Institute for Operations Research and the Management Sciences (INFORMS), and the 2010 Young Researcher Award and 2013 Vice-Chancellor's Exemplary Teaching Award from CUHK.

-Professor Suzanne So obtained BA in Experimental Psychology at Oxford University, followed by MSSc in Clinical Psychology at the Chinese University of Hong Kong, and PhD in Psychology at King's College London.
-Professor So has practiced as clinical psychologist at the Hospital Authority, and joined the CUHK in 2012 as Assistant Professor of Psychology.
+Suzanne So is Associate Professor in the Department of Psychology.
+She obtained her BA in Experimental Psychology at Oxford University, followed by MSSc in Clinical Psychology at the Chinese University of Hong Kong, and PhD in Psychology at King's College London.
 Her research interests are cognitive models of psychosis, cognitive-behavioural therapy, and the use of experience sampling methodology as assessment and treatment.
-She is recipient of the 2016 CUHK Young Researcher Award, the 2016 University Education Award, and the 2016 Faculty of Social Science Exemplary Teaching Award.
+She is recipient of the 2016 CUHK Young Researcher Award, the 2016 University Education Award, and the 2017 UGC Teaching Award.

 Kristof Van Den Troost